focarica/SudokuBot/README.md

 python3 main.py
 ```

-## Important Note

-Make sure to update the `chromedriver` according to the current version of Chrome installed on your machine.
 If you want to understand the program but don't want to read all the code, feel free to read [summary file](https://github.com/focarica/SudokuBot/blob/main/summary.md).